 - Dogs must be on leashes at all times.

 Dakota Ridge also provides a daily trash pickup service from 8 am to 10 am.
 Other perks include close proximity to the casinos in Black Hawk and Central City.

-Located only 30 minutes north of Denver is another excellent year-round campsites option: St. Vrain State Park in Firestone.
+Located only 30 minutes north of Denver is another excellent year-round Colorado campgrounds option: St. Vrain State Park in Firestone.
 This wetland paradise features scenic ponds and the Blue Heron Reservoir.

 What to know before camping at St. Vrain State Park:

 - Your reservation must be made either online or by calling 1-800-244-5613.

 - Facilities include coin-operated showers, flush toilets, picnic sites, and a dump station.